-The progress and results of activities for the key environmental targets we pledged achieving to society under the Green Plan 2018, as well as Environment Vision 2050 are examined in the Group Strategy Meeting.
-This meeting is attended by the presidents of Panasonic Corporation and the four Companies as well as other members of senior management, for reviews of policy directions, issues, and, particularly important measures to be adopted.
+The progress and results of activities for the key environmental targets we pledged to society to achieve under the Green Plan 2021, as well as Environment Vision 2050, are examined in the Group Strategy Meeting.
+This meeting is attended by the presidents of the Panasonic Corporation and the Companies along with other members of senior management, for reviews of policy directions, issues, and, particularly important measures to be adopted.

 In principle, results of activities relevant to environmental targets are gathered and assessed on a monthly basis as environmental performance data, to identify the achievements, and additional measures are taken as needed.
 Feedback of annual performance data is given internally and disclosed externally after review, onsite audits, and independent assurance by a third-party.
 Moreover, reviews and feedback from stakeholders are utilized in subsequent measures to ensure further continuous improvement.